 Unlike a regular family attorney who has taken the time to learn know you personally and learn the facts and circumstances of your case, an appellate attorney needs to approach appeal cases objectively.
 Appeal attorneys need to critically evaluate your case from a technical perspective to determine if the case is eligible for appeal and then devise a plan to best present these facts.

-Finding the right lawyer to appeal your family law case is important.
+Finding the best family lawyer to appeal your family law case is important.
 They need to know the rules and applications of the Florida laws and statutes that can come into question during the appeal process.
-Shannon LaFrance is an appellate attorney with years of experience with Florida family law and a passion for helping families in their time of need.